Photo of sesame seeds in wooden ladle

 Now that the FASTER Act is law, what’s next?

-Between now and Jan.
-1, 2023, the U.S. Department of Health and Human Services is required to do a thorough review of food allergy prevention policies, treatment options and research.
-They are also required to establish a regulatory process and framework to determine how food can be classified as a major food allergen.
+As part of implementing the FASTER Act, the U.S. Department of Health and Human Services conducted a review of food allergy prevention policies, treatments and research.
+They also established a regulatory process and framework to determine how food can be classified as a major food allergen.

-This is important because it could open the door for other less-common food allergens – corn, mustard, sunflower seeds and poppy seeds, for example – to be listed on food labels.
+This is important because it could open the door for other less-common food allergens to be listed on food labels.
+These foods include corn, mustard, sunflower seeds and poppy seeds.
 Many other countries, including Canada, the United Kingdom and Australia, list more allergens on food labels than the United States.